Skip to main content

 credits

-direction Marco Layera Direction assistant Carolina de la Maza cast Ignacia Atenas, Angelina Miglietta, Constanza Poloni, Matilde Morgado, Sara Becker, Paula Castro, Daniela López text Carolina de la Maza scene assistant Francisca Hagedorn, Soledad Escobar psychologist Soledad Gutiérrez set, light Pablo de la Fuente costumes Daniel Bagnara music composition Tomás González head technical department Karl Heinz Sateler sound design Alonso Orrego production GAM (Centro Cultural Gabriela Mistral) coproduction Theater Company La Re-Sentida
+direction Marco Layera direction assistant Carolina de la Maza cast Ignacia Atenas, Angelina Miglietta, Constanza Poloni, Matilde Morgado, Sara Becker, Paula Castro, Daniela López text Carolina de la Maza scene assistant Francisca Hagedorn, Soledad Escobar psychologist Soledad Gutiérrez set, light Pablo de la Fuente costumes Daniel Bagnara music composition Tomás González head technical department Karl Heinz Sateler sound design Alonso Orrego production GAM (Centro Cultural Gabriela Mistral) coproduction Theater Company La Re-Sentida